segmentio/analytics-react/README.md

 In the next sections you'll build out your implementation to track page loads, to identify individual users of your app, and track the actions they take.

-## 🔍 Step 2: Track Page loads in an SPA
+## 🔍 Step 2: Track Page Loads in an SPA

-> **Tip!** If your React application isn't a Single Page application, you can uncomment the section in the snippet (?
-TODO - add a commented out section to the snippet to handle Non-SPAs) and skip to Step 2.
+> **Tip!** If your React application is **not** a Single Page application, you can uncomment the section in the above snippet and skip to Step 3.

-The snippet from Step 1 loads Analytics.js into your app and is ready to track page loads.
-However...
-Most React apps are a Single Page App (SPA), and in SPAs clicking a link or a new tab does not reload the whole webpage.
+The snippet from Step 1 loads `Analytics.js` into your app and is ready to track page loads.
+However, most React apps are a Single Page App (SPA), and in SPAs clicking a link or a new tab does not reload the whole webpage.

 The `page` method lets you record page views on your website, along with optional information about the page being viewed.
 You can read more about how this works in the [page reference](https://segment.com/docs/sources/website/analytics.js/#page).